Amy E. Herr, Ph.D.

 Please check my Appointment calendar HERE. || Zoom details are included in your Appointment entry.
 If you don’t have a Zoom account or don’t see an open Appointment, please let me know via email.

-Amy E. Herr is the John D. & Catherine T. MacArthur Professor of Bioengineering at the University of California, Berkeley and a Chan Zuckerberg (CZ) Biohub Investigator.
-Through early 2024, Prof. Herr is on temporary leave from UC Berkeley and CTO of the Chan Zuckerberg Biohub Network.
+Amy E. Herr holds the Chancellor’s Professorship in Bioengineering at the University of California, Berkeley and is a Chan Zuckerberg (CZ) Biohub Investigator.
+Through early 2026, Prof. Herr is on temporary leave from UC Berkeley as Vice President of the Chan Zuckerberg Biohub Network.
 Her UC Berkeley research group remains active.